myrmex-org/myrmex/spec/SEQUELIZE-REST-PLUGIN.md

-Just some ideas about how the Sequelize-rest-blueprints plugin could be implemented
+Some ideas about how the Sequelize-rest-blueprints plugin could be implemented
----
+===

 Configuration:

 *   Select the APIs where we have to apply the blueprints (defaults to all)
 *   Select the Lambda that has to execute the code
 *   A folder `libs/db-models` contains the models definitions

 ```javascript
 // Pseudo code to implement the sequelize blueprints